MicrosoftLearning/20532-DevelopingMicrosoftAzureSolutions/Instructions/Demos/dotnet/Mod09/20532C_DEMO_09-managing_a_web_app_using_powershell.md

 # Demo: Managing a Web App Using PowerShell

-1. On the Windows Start screen, click the down arrow to view all the applications, and then click **Microsoft Azure PowerShell**.
+1. On the Windows Start screen, click the down arrow to view all the applications, and then click **Windows PowerShell**.

-1. Switch to the **Microsoft Azure PowerShell** console window.
+1. Switch to the **Windows PowerShell** console window.

 1. To sign in to Azure, type the following command in the console, and then press Enter: